mekkablue/sapperlot/README.md

 ### Using the Source File

-To open and edit the source file, *Glyphs Sapperlot.glyphs*, you need the [Glyphs font editor](http://glyphsapp.com/), version 2.0 and above.
-Read the [tutorial on layered colorfonts](http://glyphsapp.com/colorfonts) for more details.
+To open and edit the source file, *Glyphs Sapperlot.glyphspackage* (for Glyphs 3) or *Glyphs Sapperlot.glyphs* (for Glyphs 2), you need the [Glyphs font editor](http://glyphsapp.com/).
+Read the [tutorial on layered colorfonts](http://glyphsapp.com/learn/creating-a-layered-color-font) for more details.

 ### License